gnosis/dx-contracts/README.md

   local ganache-cli.
 It's `500 USD/ETH` by default.
 * `FEED_EXPIRE_PERIOD_DAYS`: Allows to set the expiration date for the feed.
   It's `365 days` by default

+## Set a different threshold for adding a new token and starting a new auction
+The migration that setup the Dutch X contract is parametrized, so you can change the defalt value of the thresholds:
+* `THRESHOLD_NEW_TOKEN_PAIR_USD`: Minimun USD worth of a token that the contract requires in order to add a new token pair in the Dutch X. It's `10.000 USD` by default.
+* `THRESHOLD_AUCTION_START_USD`: Liquidity in USD required for the auction to start.
+It's `1.000 USD` by default.

 ## Run all tests
 ```bash